Somayyah/website/content/posts/compilation_of_links_for_frustrating_articles.md

 ---
-title: "Re-reading excercise articles compilation"
+title: "Re-reading exercise articles compilation"
 date: 2024-11-13
 description: “A collection of articles aimed at frustrating the reader and to be hard to read on purpose”
 type: "post"